jaredhendrickson13/pfsense-api/README.md

 making navigation a breeze and granting swift access to additional, relevant information.
 This reduces the need for applications to hardcode URLs for related items.

+> [!NOTE]
+> HATEOAS is disabled by default.
+HATEOAS can be enabled in the System > REST API > Settings webConfigurator page or via
+> the /api/v2/system/restapi/settings API endpoint.

+> [!WARNING]
+> Depending on the size of your pfSense instance's configuration, enabling HATEOAS can dramatically increase the size
+> of API responses and may increase API response times.

 ### Link types

 Below are the different link types that can be returned by the API.
 These will be found nested under `_links` in the